domchristie/domchristie.co.uk/src/pages/posts/tailwind-repetition.md

 <%= link_to "Dashboard", "/dashboard", class: classes, data: {active: current_page?("/dashboard")} %>
 ```

 This looks similar to the `@apply` approach, but it keeps the classes in the same file as the markup.
-However, we've only reduce the repetition of the CSS classes.
+However, we've only reduced the repetition of the CSS classes.
 The `current_page?` check is still repetitive.
 Adding another link would require adding link text, a path, and ensuring the `active` logic is correct.

 ## 3. Loop